14000 Due Process and Release of Information

 Valid

-- The designated perpetrator in a school investigation.
-See 14500 Cases Involving School Personnel.
+See 14400 Cases Involving School Personnel.

 Unable to Determine or Invalid